 What is risk management?

-Risk management is a process for understanding the risks and hazards associated with your business operations — then taking steps to ensure that individual hazards are assessed, eliminated (or controlled), and monitored
+Risk management is a process for understanding the risks and hazards associated with your business operations — then taking steps to ensure that individual hazards are assessed, eliminated (or controlled), and monitored.

-Business face 3 different types of risk to their operations:
+Businesses face 3 different types of risk to their operations:

 OHS Risk management in practice